 the liner ensures the leak tightness of the vessel.

+2 In this standard COPC are treated very similar to COPV because heritage is limited.
+A tailored approach agreed between customer and supplier, who also represent relevant safety authorities, can be appropriate.
+The tailored approach includes for example similarity with the requirements for metallic PC while addressing also concerns associated with composite elements.

 composite over-wrapped pressurized structure (COPS)

 pressurized structure with a fibre-based composite system fully or partially encapsulating a liner